iamkirankumaryadav/LLMOps/LLM.md

 - This allows the model to dynamically focus on the most relevant parts of the input, improving its performance.

 ### Transformer Architecture
 - A neural network architecture that has revolutionized the field of NLP.
+Transformers are made up of encoders and decoders
 - It is based on the attention mechanism and is designed to process sequential data, such as text.
 - **Encoder:** Processes the input sequence and generates a sequence of hidden representations.
 - **Decoder:** Generates the output sequence, using the hidden representations from the encoder and the attention mechanism.